stuartmonro/stuartmonro.github.io/_pages/travel_folder/food.md

 ## Fast Food

 - Chick-fil-a (need to remember to try the Polynesian style dipping sauce)
-- Publix - good for subs and also for roast or friend chicken to take away.
+- Publix - good for subs and also for roast or fried chicken to take away.
 Apparently their coleslaw is good too
 - Little Greek Fresh Grill  - upmarket style kebab shop [website](https://littlegreekfreshgrill.com/menu/){:target="\_blank"}
 - Snacks at Disney Springs [link to Disney Food Blog](https://www.disneyfoodblog.com/2022/03/21/9-of-the-best-snacks-under-10-in-disney-springs/){:target="\_blank"}